How to remove 'n' from a string in Python

 print(text) # Still prints original string with 'n' characters

-The code calls text.replace() but doesn't store the new string it returns.
-The original text variable is never updated, so printing it shows the unchanged version.
-The example below demonstrates how to correctly capture the changes.
+The code calls text.replace(), but the new string it returns is immediately discarded.
+The original text variable is never updated, so that's what you see in the output.
+Here's how to correctly capture the result.

 text = "banana and mango"